Prototype Information

 - Glue an Evergreen 4x12 strip to the bottom of the plate girder to replicate the rivet stiffener plate.
 Putty any gaps in the girder.

-- Glue the end plates to each end.
+- Glue the end stiffeners to each end.
 NOTE: The Atlas bridge rivet stiffener plate along the bridge end now becomes the bottom of the plate girder.

 |